Bonita, California: Climate

 The climate in Bonita is a combination of the coastal and inland valley climates of San Diego County: warmer (and sunnier during the May Gray and June Gloom periods) than areas directly adjacent to San Diego Bay or the coast, but not as hot as communities in inland valleys such as El Cajon, or even nearby Spring Valley.
 In summer, Bonita's climate is pleasant.

 Government

-In the San Diego County Board of Supervisors, Bonita is in District 1, which is represented by Nora Vargas.
+In the San Diego County Board of Supervisors, Bonita is in District 1.